 Skills and Qualifications Required

-As was said earlier, the skills needed for a BIM manager go beyond just technical know-how.
-So, what is a BIM manager skills and qualifications needed?
+The skills required for a BIM manager go beyond just technical know-how.
+So, what are the BIM manager skills and qualifications needed?
+Let’s see below.

 Benefits of Having a BIM Manager

-The main benefits are better teamwork, fewer mistakes and better overall results.
+The main benefits of having a BIM managed are better teamwork, fewer mistakes and better overall results.

 A BIM manager makes sure everyone involved in the project is on the same page by keeping communication and collaboration smooth and efficient.